diemheych/px41cx-utility/README.md

 ROM file archives that are regularly updated are available at: https://systemyde.com/hp41/archive.html

 # Installation
-The program requires Python 3 and the intelhex module which can be found at: https://pypi.org/project/intelhex/
+The latest version of the program requires Python 3.8 (or greater) and the intelhex module which can be found at: https://pypi.org/project/intelhex/
 # Usage
 ```
 Usage: px41cx_utility.py [-h] [-m]